COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 Coronavirus Job Retention Scheme

-For how long will the CJRS last?
+When did the CJRS start?
+For how long will the it last?

-To whom does the scheme apply?
+To whom does the extended scheme apply?

 Even after redeployment has been considered, some public sector organisations may find that some workers are less busy but the CJRS does appear to make clear that HMRC would be reluctant to approve a claim by a public sector organisation.
 For now, such organisations should continue to review their workforce arrangements as part of the response to COVID-19.
 In the case of casual workers, they should be assured that there may be shifts available at some point where they could be needed, albeit this may be in slightly different types of roles.
 NHS workers may be able to undertake shifts for NHS 111.

-Does the scheme cover all employees?
+Does the extended scheme cover all employees and workers?

 The Government has announced separate measures for the self-employed and for contingent workers.